section-engineering-education/engineering-education/articles/most-useful-node.js-packages/index.md

 productivity.
 Let\'s have a look at the packages that will assist you to extend your inclination to Node.js application development.
 ### 1. Express

-Express.js is the fastest, unopinionated, and simplest web framework forNode.js.
+Express.js is the fastest, unopinionated, and simplest web framework for Node.js.
 It is very flexible designed for building simple page,multipage and hybrid applications that provide a robust set of features for web and mobile applications.
 The framework is minimal.
 It is the leading Node.js framework designed for building web applications and
 APIs with robust tooling for HTTP servers.
 Node.js frameworks such as [`SAILS`](https://www.npmjs.com/package/sails), [`NESTJS`](https://nestjs.com/), [`LOCOMOTIVE`](http://www.locomotivejs.org/) are built on Express.
 Express is available on the NPM registry.
 **Features of Express**
 -   Robust routing.
 -   Focus on high-quality performance.